Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/2-dataSource.md

         );
         ```

-The updated data structure as shown below (existing components that are not changed in structure is greyed out):
+The final data structure as shown below (existing components that are not changed in structure is greyed out):

 ![UML Diagram for the database](2-extraFiles/GIVE_DB_vlc_final.png)